chk017/PlaywrightFramework/README.md

  ### **Writing Methods :**
- -  Method name should start with a small letter
+ -  Method name should start with small letter
  -  Method name should have numbering like TS01
  -  Method should have **@Test** annotation from TestNG.
  -  Preferred Method format -   \<ModuleName\>_TS01_\<Functionality_Name\>
  -  Sample Method name -   dsp_TS01_Login_with_Valid_Credentials

 -   *Reporting.pass("pass Description")*    -    This line will print success line in the report.
--   *Reporting.fail("FailDescription")*     -   This line will print the failure line in the report
+-   *Reporting.fail("FailDescription")*     -   This line will print failure line in the report
--   *Reporting.fail("FailDescription", __true__)*     -   This line will print the failure line in the report along with the screenshot of the application.
+-   *Reporting.fail("FailDescription", __true__)*     -   This line will print failure line in the report along with screenshot of the application.

 ### How to run as TestNG